markandrus/imgswiss/README.markdown

 In the above example, `splitRGB` saves the red channel of our input to `$1`.
 We must store this before we call `edge` on the blue channel (`$2`), since the output of `edge` will be stored in `$1`.
 Finally we rejoin the channels.
 Note that the green channel (`$2`) is unmodified.

 ### Improved Syntax
-The numbered variables in the above examples grow less intuitive as the complexity of an image transformation increases.
-Named variables circumvent this probably.
+Relying on the numbered variable system in the above examples grows cumbersome as the complexity of a plan file increases.
+Named variables circumvent this problem.
 Prior to this language feature, the following plan would have taken nearly 7 lines:
 	$r, $g, $b = split_rgb $1
 	$mask = center_fit %(images/masks/big_willie_style.png) $r
 	$r = multiply $mask $r
 	join_rgb $r $g $b

-In the above example, only the final line modifies a numbered variable; `join_rgb` overwrites `$1`.
+Significantly, in the above example, only the final line modifies a numbered variable; `join_rgb` overwrites `$1`.

 ## TODO
 I am considering adopting a Ruby-esque syntax, wherein any function call with